arow-oss/arow.info-blog/preprocessed-site/posts/2015-12-17-purescript-intro.markdown

 purescript-dom is used heavily in Halogen.

 There is no sample code or examples for purescript-dom.
-However, it is a straight wrapper around the DOM, so it shouldn't be *too* hard to figure out.
+However, it is a straight wrapper around the DOM, so it shouldn't be _too_ hard to figure out.

 Because it is used in Halogen, purescript-dom gets regular updates.

-purescript-dom can be used in all places that purescript-simple-dom can be used.
+purescript-dom can be used in all places purescript-simple-dom can be used.
 It is the recommended library to use if you are working with the browser's DOM and don't want to pull in a big library like Thermite or Halogen.

 ### purescript-react